Classic Mistakes in Disc Golf. No. 4 - Classic Low Elbow

 If you have never gripped a disc as Mike describes, it is going to feel very weird indeed.
 But usually, the weirdness passes as the disc’s performance rapidly rises.
 However, every hand is different, and if you find that you need to grip the disc in a different way, that is OK, provided you keep the index knuckle above the disc’s Parting Line.
 (Figure 4 below)

 You can tell how good a disc manufacturer is by how much flashing is seen or felt at the Parting Line(s).
-Flashing is small amounts of plastic injected into the miniscule gap where the mold parts meet – usually at the tip of the leading edge of a disc.
+Flashing is small amounts of plastic injected into the minuscule gap where the mould parts meet – usually at the tip of the leading edge of a disc, and sometimes on the bottom rim.
 Low-quality makers often produce discs with obvious or extreme flashing.
 It’s caused by too much pressure in the mold, or too high a temperature, making the plastic too runny, and it gets pushed into the parting line gap.

-In multipart molds there can also be a ring of flashing on the bottom edge of a disc.
-Old worn molds can also produce flashing, as they do deteriorate over time.
+In multipart moulds there can also be a ring of flashing on the bottom edge of a disc.
+Old worn moulds can also produce flashing, as they do deteriorate over time.

-In extremely low-quality discs, the top and bottom of the mold might not even be aligned correctly, with one side overhanging and the other underhanging.
+In extremely low-quality discs, the top and bottom of the mould might not even be aligned correctly, with one side overhanging and the other underhanging.